-Currently, the Agency pays approximately $14 million per year to Sacramento to pay for the system, whether we get any water or not.
-The majority of this money goes to pay those who bought the bonds to fund the system.
-This amount will increase to over $20 million over the next few years as the Agency completes construction of Phase 2 of the East Branch Extension (see below).
+Currently, the Agency pays approximately $23 million per year to Sacramento to pay for the system, whether we get any water or not.
+About half the money goes to pay those who bought the bonds to fund the system and the other half pays for operation and maintenance.
+This amount will increase to about $30 million in the next few years as the Agency finishes paying for the East Branch Extension.

 All properties within the Agency’s 225-square mile service area benefit from the Agency’s ability to import water from the California Aqueduct.
 When there is an insufficient supply of local groundwater available, local water companies and well owners use this imported water for domestic, agricultural, and industrial purposes.
 Taxes paid to the Agency pay the capital cost of facilities required to build the State Water Project and deliver water to the Agency’s service area.

-Effective July 1, 2015 the Agency’s tax rate is $0.185 per $100 of assessed valuation.
-This means that if your property is valued at $200,000 the SGPWA tax is $370 per year.
+On July 17, 2023 the Board voted to approve the Agency’s tax rate at $0.1750 per $100 of assessed valuation.
+This means that if your property is valued at $300,000 the SGPWA tax is $525.00 per year.
 For a history of our tax rate, click here.
-This rate is set by the Board each year based on the debt service bill that we receive from the California Department of Water Resources.
-The table shows that the Agency has raised the tax rate once since 2000.
-The majority of the bonds will be paid off in 2035; at that time, the tax rate should decrease substantially.
+This rate is set by the Board each year based on the debt service expenditures, which includes charges that we receive from the California Department of Water Resources.

-The Agency sets an ad valorem tax rate to cover the cost of paying bonds on the State Water Project.
+The Agency sets an ad valorem tax rate to cover the cost of paying for the State Water Project as well as other related expenses.
 In addition, the Agency receives a portion of the property taxes paid to the County.
 We also receive revenues from water sales and from interest on current funds.
-The Board of Directors is considering imposing a capacity fee, which would be a fee paid to the Agency for each new house or building constructed in our service area, to help pay for additional water and facilities that will be required once the construction is complete.

 The Agency is actively involved in planning for additional water sources and additional facilities as the Pass region grows.
 Listed below are some of the projects that we are studying: